HERITAGE FROM THE PAST

 Fr.
 Gilbert Medina made a promise to God that he would complete a pilgrimage – The Way of St. James to Santiago de Compostela, famously known as the El Camino walk.
 He decided to fulfill this promise in 2014.
 He started his journey on May 26th by foot from St. Jean-Pied-de-Port in France and walked more than 500 miles for 6 weeks, completing the pilgrimage at the Santiago de Compostela Cathedral in Spain where he concelebrated the mass.
 Returning from his pilgrimage of 6 weeks, the parishioners were all happy to see Fr.
 Gilbert Medina in July, only to be broken hearted to know that after only 4 years of being the Pastor, he would be moving on.
 He was needed at All Souls Church in Sanford and was transferred on August 1, 2014.
 The parish remained without a Pastor for the next month and a half.
 Fr.
 Ed Waters, the Dean of Northern Deanery of which St. Mary of the Lakes belongs, came to assure everyone that the Bishop was actively looking for a good replacement.
 Fr.
 Joseph Roberts, the retired Pastor of Our Lady of the Lakes in Deltona, who was helping while Fr.
 Medina did his pilgrimage, continued to stay.
 Together with Msgr.
 John Neff, these 2 retired priests patiently served the parish while everyone anxiously waited for the next Shepherd.

 In celebration of its 103rd Anniversary, the parish offered a Classical Concert performed by the talented Pastor.
 A crowd of nearly 600 gathered in the church and were truly entertained.
-St. Mary of the Lakes is indeed blessed to have a new Pastor who willingly shares his knowledge of the Canon Law and his God-given talent in music to everybody.
+St. Mary of the Lakes was indeed blessed to have a Pastor who willingly shared his knowledge of the Canon Law and his God-given talent in music to everybody.

-The Parish office staff is composed of our Pastor – Fr.
-Joseph Bellerive.
+The Parish office staff is composed of – Fr.
+Carlos Bedoya, our Pastor.
+Kathy Hopkins is the director of operantions.
 Lia Keen, is the Parish Secretary.
 Ana Ramírez, is the Administrative Assistant and takes care of the bulletin.
 Jackie Smart is our Parish Catechetical Leader and she is also our Youth Minister and the parish technology representative.
 Kris Currid heads our Music ministry along with volunteers who work with both the English and Spanish communities.
 Maria Díaz, is the housekeeper, and Angel Garcia, is in charge of maintenance.